Table of Contents

 Final Exam

-There will be a 2.5-hour fixed final exam that will be on a specific day and time during the final exam period (the day and time will be on the Registrar's website in February, 2024).
+There will be a 2.5-hour fixed final exam that will be on a specific day and time during the final exam period (the day and time will be on the Registrar's website about 2 months into the semester).
 Do not make any travel plans until you know when all of your final exams will occur.
 The CS111 final exam must be taken in-person on the to-be-determined fixed date.

 This is a pencil-and-paper exam; you are not allowed to use any computers or other electronic devices (including phones, tablets or laptops).